-Former FBI director James Comey testified before the Senate Intelligence Committee on Thursday about private conversations with the president, his abrupt firing and the ongoing investigation into Russian meddling in the US election.
+Former FBI director James Comey testified at a Senate intelligence hearing on Thursday about private conversations with the president, his abrupt firing and the ongoing investigation into Russian meddling in the US election.

 On the eve of his much-anticipated testimony, Comey submitted a seven-page sworn statement to lawmakers detailing five private conversations with President Donald Trump.
 In one private exchange in the Oval Office, Comey said the president asked him to “let go” of an investigation into Trump’s former national security adviser, Michael Flynn, a request Comey said he took as a “direction” from a sitting president.

 Flynn resigned on February 13 over reports that he spoke to Russian Ambassador Sergei Kislyak about US sanctions imposed in late December over Russian interference in the US election.
 The White House said that he later misled the Trump administration, including Vice President Mike Pence, about the nature of his conversations with Kislyak and asked for his resignation.

 Following an Oval Office briefing the day after Flynn resigned, Trump asked the other attendees to leave – including the vice president, the attorney general and several senior officials from the intelligence community.

 “My impression was something big is about to happen,” Comey recalled.